Private Equity Waterfall and Carried Interest Provisions: Economic and Tax Implications for Investors and Sponsors

 Kirkland & Ellis

-Mr. Meehan is a tax partner in the Chicago office of Kirkland & Ellis LLP.
-His practice focuses on the tax aspects of forming private equity funds, credit and other debt funds, hedge funds and venture capital funds, the tax issues specific to both fund sponsors and investors, and the tax aspects of private equity transactions, mergers and acquisitions.
-He has extensive experience advising clients with respect to the tax aspects of partnerships, LLCs and S corporations, as well as nonqualified and equity-based compensation arrangements.Close
+Mr. Virmani's practice focuses on the tax aspects of forming and investing in private equity funds, hedge funds and joint ventures and the tax aspects of private equity transactions, mergers and acquisitions.
+He has extensive experience advising clients with respect to partnership, corporate and cross-border tax issues.Close